NASA-IMPACT/veda-data-pipelines/README.md

 ## What's here?

-* `docker/` includes docker images for running data conversion, such as NetCDF/HDF5 to COG.
+* `cogify/` includes code and Dockerfiles for running data conversion to COG, such as NetCDF/HDF5 to COG.
 See individual directories for more information and run instructions.
-* `cdk/` includes cdk for deploying pipelines for automating generation of cloud-optimized geotiffs.
+* `cdk/` includes cdk for deploying pipelines for automating generation of cloud-optimized geotiffs in AWS.